“There is nothing better than a friend, unless it is a friend with chocolate.”

 I think I’ll just stick with chocolate, milk, and other ingredients I can pronounce.

 This hot cocoa recipe is easy to put together and makes a delightful gift for teachers, friends, grandparents, co-workers, neighbors, and whomever else you want to make smile.
-Put this mix in a cute mason jar along with a box of marshmallows and – voila! – you have an instant gift that just about everyone will love.
+Put this mix in a mason jar with some butcher’s twine wrapped around the lid and – voila! – you have an instant gift that just about everyone will love.
 If you’re feeling like an over-achiever, you can even include homemade marshmallows.

 Should I Use Cocoa Or Cacao?

 I hear this question a lot.
 The answer is it’s really up to you.
 Cacao contains more antioxidants than cocoa, but it has a stronger – some say slightly more bitter – flavor.
 Those with an adventurous palate will probably enjoy the cacao.
 If you’re looking for something that reminds you of the pre-packaged mixes you grew up with, though, go with the cocoa.
 Or do a 50/50 mix of the two and make everybody happy!

 (Note: If you go with cocoa I recommend using fair-trade dutch process.
 It’s better for you and the world we live in.)